 Most stores have a limit for how much money you can access through cash back.
 At Walmart, you can only get $100 cash back per transaction – but you can get around this by simply making multiple purchases.
 Of course, like cash advances through a bank, you cannot withdraw more money than your available credit limit.

 Your options may be limited with this method.
 Although many stores give cash back over debit card purchases, many won’t for credit card purchases.

 Another way to get cash from your credit card is by making a purchase for a friend or family member, and asking them to pay you back in cash.
 In many ways, this is the best way to use your credit card to access cash.
 First of all, you will avoid the steep interest charges that you would face if you took out a cash advance or got cash back at a store.
 Second, you don’t need to pay an ATM fee or a cash advance fee, or make a minimum purchase as you would when getting cash back.
 If you have a credit card with rewards, then the purchase could also contribute to your accumulation of points or your annual cash-back earnings.

 Of course, the real catch here is that you need to pay off the purchase!
 If you don’t pay off your credit card balance, then you will be charged interest just like any other purchase, according to the terms of your card.

 Best Credit Cards for Cash Back

 Some credit cards offer special cash back or cash over terms, so you don’t need to pay extra fees.
-Discover credit cards do not charge transaction fees or higher interest rates when you get cash back from a store.
+Discover credit cards don’t charge transaction fees or higher interest rates when you get cash back from a store.
+In fact, they work just like a debit card for the purposes of cash back.
 You will be charged the same interest rate as other purchases.
-However, Discover stipulates that you can only withdraw $120 in cash back every 24 hours – though there isn’t a monthly limit on cash back.
+However, Discover stipulates that you can only withdraw $120 in cash back every 24 hours, though there isn’t a monthly limit on cash back.